Sabine2021/ELK-STACK/README.md

 - Ansible reads YAML code.
 The YAML code is written in to a file for Ansible to read.
 The YAML file extension is ".yml".
 A YAML file is denoted with three hyphens on the first line of the file.
 Ansible documentation calls these files "playbooks" because they are used to run a set of "plays" or "actions" on a server.

-- Copy the playbooks to the /etc/ansible/ directory.
+- Copy the playbooks to the /etc/ansible/roles directory.
 - Next, you must create a hosts file to specify which webservers to run each playbook on.
 Specify each machine by ip address.
-- Run the command "ansible-playbook" and specify which "yml." playbook installation you want installed on which specific server.
+- Run the command "ansible-playbook" and specify which "yml." playbook installation you want installed on a specific server by internal ip address.
 - After all configurations are complete:
   - Run "curl http://[ELK internal ip address]:5601".
 This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.
 - Verify that you can access your server by navigating to http://[use the public IP address of your new VM]:5601/app/kibana.